Telmate/terraform-provider-proxmox/docs/resources/lxc_guest.md

 ### Startup and Shutdown Reference

 The `startup_shutdown` field is used to configure the startup and shutdown settings.
-It may ony be specified once.
+It may only be specified once.

 | Argument            | Type | Default Value | Description |
 |:--------------------|------|---------------|:------------|